conradbuys11/conradbuys11/README.md

 <h1>Conrad Buys, Software Developer</h1>

 <p>Hello!
-I'm Conrad, a junior developer with a passion for website & game design.
+I'm Conrad, a developer with a passion for website & game design.
 I intertwine my passions in a way that gives me a unique perspective on both, as well as a broader understanding of more languages & frameworks.
 My favorite languages are Javascript & C#, and my favorite frameworks include React, Express.js, & Ruby on Rails.</p>

 ## What I've been working on recently:
 <ul>